-Fuel moisture content levels were estimated from surface temperature and relative humidity values using Marsden-Smedley and Catchpole (2001).
+Fuel moisture content levels were estimated from surface temperature and relative humidity values using Marsden-Smedley and Catchpole (2001), assuming that no rain had fallen in the previous 48 hour to the fire.

-2.4.4 Urban
+2.4.5 Urban

 In lieu of any existing empirical models, a linear rate-of-spread was used in urban areas.
 The fire spread rate (m/s) was assumed to be 0.8% of the wind speed (in km/h).
-Due to the uncertain fuel loads and environment in urban areas, future sensitivity analyses could be conducted with varying spread rates.
-Depending on the simulation region, this may or may not be considered to be critical as the urban areas are often outweighed by the grass and forest areas in the simulated regions, but the wildfires sometimes occur on the urban fringe or near major infrastructure such as highways.
+Due to the uncertain fuel loads and continuity in urban areas, future sensitivity analyses could be conducted with varying spread rates.
+Depending on the simulation region, this may or may not be considered to be critical as the urban areas are often outweighed by the grass and forest areas in the simulated regions.
+The wildfires sometimes occur, however, on the urban fringe or near major infrastructure such as highways.